Anbernic

 Anbernic is a Chinese handheld gaming console company founded in 2017 in Shenzhen by Shenzhen YangLiMing Electronic Technology Co.

 The company is known for producing devices that emulate video game systems from the first five generations, such as the NES, Sega Genesis, Game Boy, SNES, PlayStation, and Nintendo 64, as well as more recent consoles from the seventh generation, like the PlayStation Portable and Nintendo DS.
-More recent handhelds are able to play some games from later handhelds and 6th generation consoles.
+More recent handhelds are able to do much more, including being able to play 6th generation consoles such as the PlayStation 2 and GameCube, as well as the Nintendo 3DS.

 History

 An Anbernic RG40XX model launched in 2024.

 The Anbernic trademark was registered in 2017 by Chinese manufacturer Shenzhen YangLiMing Electronic Technology Co., Ltd, which released its first handheld console, the Retro Game (RG), that same year.
 The brand gained prominence after launching a series of popular retrogaming devices, including the RG351P, RG353V, and RG35XX models.

 In December 2018, American rapper Soulja Boy launched the emulator console SouljaGame Console, which was actually a rebranded version of existing consoles developed by Anbernic.
 The project was shut down less than a month after its release.

 Since the establishment of the company 7 years ago, it has released an average of 4-5 models per year.